 Speaking of the best of both worlds, let’s take a look at one of the favourite combinations for southeast Queensland: timber or tiles and carpet!
 It’s common to see carpeted bedrooms, in homes with hard flooring throughout Queensland climate areas.
 The reason is simple: you’re most likely to be barefoot in the bedroom.

 Carpet flooring makes that a more comfortable choice, and takes the cold away in cold winter climates.
-In the remainder of the house, you’ve got hard flooring to create a quintessentially décor for the Queensland climate.
+In the remainder of the house, you’ve got hard flooring to create a quintessential décor for the Queensland climate.
 Better still, the carpet in your home will only cover small areas, making it easy and cheap to maintain.

 Climate is an important factor in choosing different flooring, but it’s not the only thing to consider